Rodgers throws 4 TDs, Packers beat skidding Giants 31-13

 Packers: DE Tyler Lancaster (neck) left in the third quarter.

 Giants: Rookie CB Corey Ballentine left in the second half with a concussion, his second of the season.
+Jones said he tweaked his right ankle before halftime.
+He said it was sore after the game.

 UP NEXT

-Packers: return home to play Washington Sunday.
+Packers: return home to play Washington next Sunday.

 Giants: at Philadelphia for first of two games between teams in final four weeks.